It's Free and It's All Good - HE2399

 Just relax and, when asked, open your mouth wide.

 If no decay is found in your teeth and your gums are healthy, your dental care will probably take only one appointment.

 If something needs to be fixed, you may need more than one appointment.
 The oral health professional will discuss this with you.
 It is important you go back and finish your treatment to prevent pain or further problems.

-Tips for healthy teeth and gums
+Tips for healthy teeth and gums and fresh breath

 - Be smokefree.